Selma to Montgomery marches: Aftermath and historical impact

 By March 1966, nearly 11,000 blacks had registered to vote in Selma, where 12,000 whites were registered.
-More blacks would register by November, when their goal was to replace County Sheriff Jim Clark; his opponent was Wilson Baker, for whom they had respect.
+More blacks would register by November, when their goal was to replace county sheriff Jim Clark; his opponent was Wilson Baker, for whom they had respect.
 In addition, five blacks ran for office in Dallas County.
-Rev. P. H. Lewis, pastor of Brown Chapel A.M.E.
+P. H. Lewis, pastor of Brown Chapel A.M.E.
 Church, ran for state representative on the Democratic ticket.
-David Ellwanger, a brother of Rev. Joseph Ellwanger of Birmingham, who led supporters in Selma in 1965, challenged incumbent state senator Walter C. Givhan (d.
+David Ellwanger, a brother of Joseph Ellwanger of Birmingham, who led supporters in Selma in 1965, challenged incumbent state senator Walter C. Givhan (d.
 1976), a fierce segregationist and a power in the state senate.
 First elected to the state senate in 1954, Givhan retained his seat for six terms, even after redistricting that preceded the 1966 election.

 In November 1966, Katzenbach told Johnson regarding Alabama, that "I am attempting to do the least I can do safely without upsetting the civil rights groups."
-Katzenbach did concentrate examiners and observers in Selma for the "high-visibility" election between incumbent County Sheriff Jim Clark and Wilson Baker, who had earned the grudging respect of many local residents and activists.
+Katzenbach did concentrate examiners and observers in Selma for the "high-visibility" election between incumbent county sheriff Jim Clark and Wilson Baker, who had earned the grudging respect of many local residents and activists.
 With 11,000 blacks added to the voting rolls in Selma by March 1966, they voted for Baker in 1966, turning Clark out of office.
 Clark later was prosecuted and convicted of drug smuggling and served a prison sentence.
 The US Civil Rights Commission said that the murders of activists, such as Jonathan Daniels in 1965, had been a major impediment to voter registration.

 Overall, the Justice Department assigned registrars to six of Alabama's 24 Black Belt counties during the late 1960s, and to fewer than one-fifth of all the Southern counties covered by the Act.
 Expansion of enforcement grew gradually, and the jurisdiction of the Act was expanded through a series of amendments beginning in 1970.
 An important change was made in 1972, when Congress passed an amendment that discrimination could be determined by "effect" rather than by trying to prove "intent".
 Thus, if county or local practices resulted in a significant minority population being unable to elect candidates of their choice, the practices were considered to be discriminatory in effect.

 In 1960, there were a total of 53,336 black voters registered in the state of Alabama; three decades later, there were 537,285, a tenfold increase.